2016 Texas A&M–Commerce Lions football team

 Texas A&M–Commerce finished with both the top offense and top defense in the conference.
 The Lions scored a total of 477 points (39.8 per game) while only allowing 260 (21.7 per game).
 On offense, the team was led by junior quarterback Luis Perez, who finished the season throwing for 3,326 yards, 32 touchdowns, and five interceptions.

 The Lions played their home games at Memorial Stadium on the university's campus in Commerce, Texas.

-Previous season

-The 2015 team finished 8–4, 6–0 in conference play, being named Lone Star Conference champions.
-In the LSC playoffs, the Lions were the number one seed, defeating fourth-seed Angelo State 36–35 in game one, before losing to second-seed Midwestern State 33–37 in game two.
-The Lions qualified for the NCAA Division II playoffs, losing 30–48 to the Ferris State Bulldogs in the first round.
-The 2015 team was ranked No. 23 in the final AFCA poll.
+Preseason

+LSC media poll

+The LSC media poll was released on August 8, 2016.
+The Lions were predicted to finish first, receiving 19 of the 28 first place votes.